-Ever wonder if weed is legal in North Carolina?
+Ever wonder, is marijuana legal in North Carolina?
 Here’s everything you need to know about North Carolina’s marijuana laws and other places to find cannabis around North Carolina this 2020.

 Is weed legal in North Carolina?